StandingBeginner

 1. 1

-Stand with feet hip-width or together
+Stand with feet together or hip-width apart

 2. 2

-Spread toes and ground evenly
+Spread toes and ground through all four corners of feet

 3. 3